-The Commission is governed by an eight-person board.
-Board members are appointed by the Minister for Agriculture.
+The Commission is governed by a Board, with members appointed by the Minister for Agriculture.

 Korotau (Peho) Tamiana Maihana-Tait